KashifManzer/crypto_trading_engine/README.md

 `pip install -r requirements.txt`

 Configure API Keys:
 Create a `.env` file in the project root directory.
 This file will securely store your API keys outside of the codebase.
-Add your keys to this file, following the format in the provided .env.example.
+Add your keys to this file, following the format in the provided env.example.

-.env file example:
+First, copy the example file:
+`cp env.example .env`

+Then edit the `.env` file with your actual API keys:

 BINANCE_API_KEY="YOUR_BINANCE_KEY"
 BINANCE_API_SECRET="YOUR_BINANCE_SECRET"